Christian Counseling

 Schema Therapy

-An expansion of traditional cognitive behavioral therapy, this approach places greater emphasis on exploring childhood and adolescence experiences.
-Innate temperament, early childhood environment and early unmet core needs will often contribute to repeated behaviors and responses (schemas, modes, schema coping styles) throughout life.
-This approach combines assessment measures, interview-based measures, experiential and emotion-focused approaches to change schemas and modes.
+This approach places greater emphasis on exploring childhood and adolescence experiences.
+Innate temperament, early childhood environment and early unmet core needs will often contribute to repeated behaviors and responses throughout life.
+This approach combines assessment measures, and experiential and emotion-focused approaches to change core schemas.